Top 10 4Runner Off-Road Mods

 Mod #10 – Roof Rack

-Last but not least, and certainly not the least important, 4Runner Roof Racks.
-5th Gen 4Runner Roof Racks come in many different shapes and sizes.
+Last but not least, and certainly not the least important, Roof Racks.
+Roof Racks come in many different shapes and sizes.
 You can get full-length roof racks, 3/4 length roof racks, basket roof racks, factory mount system roof racks and many others.

-Roof Racks are one of the most popular Off-Road Mods and Accessories for 4Runners because they serve much more than an “Off-Road” purpose.
-Roof Racks will be incredibly helpful in many situations of your 4Runner life.
+Roof Racks are one of the most popular add-ons for 4Runner owners because they serve much more than an “Off-Road” purpose.
+Roof Racks will be incredibly helpful in many situations of your life.

-Roof Racks allow for increased storage, the infamous RTT (Roof Top Tent), advanced lighting set-ups, and general storing capacity.
-With 4Runner Roof Racks, you can decrease the clutter in your cabin and throw the big bulky items up top.
+Most racks allow for increased storage, RTT (Roof Top Tent), advanced lighting set-ups, and general storing capacity.
+With a nice rack, you can decrease the clutter in your cabin and throw the big bulky items up top.

-- Full-Length Roof Racks: These racks are probably the most installed racks in the 5th Gen 4Runner world.
-You can fit the most gear on a full-length rack and there are a ton of options.
+- Full-Length Racks: You can fit the most gear on a full-length rack and there are a ton of options.
 Sleep on them, stand on them, post up a beach chair and watch the stars if you want.
 With a full-length rack, the options are endless.

 - Basket Racks: Basket racks are typically super affordable and give you the option to throw a ton of stuff up top.
 Baskets usually mount to factory rails so little no modification is needed.